AstroMined/debtonator/docs/progress.md

    - Need to standardize validation approach across all schemas
    - Improve error messages for validation failures
    - Document validation patterns for consistent implementation

+10. __Bill Split Transaction Boundary Testing__
+    - Need to add more comprehensive tests for transaction boundaries
+    - Ensure rollback works correctly for all failure scenarios
+    - Test validation for non-existent accounts and other edge cases
+    - Verify proper automatic primary account split creation